galv-team/galv-harvester/README.md

 The Harvester will register itself with the Galv server and begin to monitor for data files.

-The `--run_foreground` flag is optional, and will keep the harvester running in the foreground.
+The `--foreground` flag is optional, and will keep the harvester running in the foreground.

 ### Using environment variables